rambasnet/Python-Fundamentals-Lab/labs/math/addtwonumbers/README.md

 kattis test
 ```

-2. Update `addtwonumbers.py` file and fix all fixmes.
+2. Type the contents in `addtwonumbers.py` file and fix all fixmes.
 Write #fixed# after each #fixme.
 3. Follow best programming practices by using proper white spaces, comments, etc.

 ```txt